 The Council's role in providing recreational space in rural areas extends to maintaining and/or enhancing informal spaces such as road reserves, domains and natural reserves.
 In the rural residential areas, Council maintains recreation and ecological linkage reserves for casual recreation.
-The District is also fortunate to have various water recreational opportunities associated with the Waimakariri River, Kaiapoi River, Ashley River, Pegasus Lake, and the coastal environment.
+The District is also fortunate to have various water recreational opportunities associated with the Waimakariri River, Kaiapoi River, Rakahuri/Ashley River, Pegasus Lake, and the coastal environment.

 Council is not the only provider of recreational spaces.
-There are large areas of public land developed for recreation, including the Tūhaitara Coastal Park provided by the Te Kōhaka o Tūhaitara Trust, the Waimakariri and Ashley/Rakahuri Regional Parks managed by Environment Canterbury, and the Department of Conservation's estate to the west of the District.
+There are large areas of public land developed for recreation, including the Tühaitara Coastal Park provided by the Te Kōhaka o Tūhaitara Trust, the Waimakariri and Ashley/Rakahuri Regional Parks managed by Environment Canterbury, and the Department of Conservation's estate to the west of the District.
 Other providers of community spaces such as meeting rooms or sports areas include the North Canterbury Recreation Trust, schools, churches and private businesses.

-Currently the Council's Level of Service for greenspace provision is that most residential properties in an urban area will be within reasonable walking distance of a neighbourhood park.
+Currently the Council's Levels of Service for greenspace provision is that most residential properties in an urban area will be within reasonable walking distance of a neighbourhood park.
 This is defined as ideally being within a 500m radius or a 10-minute walk.
 In addition, the benchmark for neighbourhood park provision across the District is 1.0 hectare of park space per 1000 residents.

-Early comments received from the community indicate that parks and open spaces, community facilities such as libaries and meeting spaces, and playgrounds are seen as critically important for creating strong communities.
+Comments received from the community indicate that parks and open spaces, community facilities such as libraries and meeting spaces, and playgrounds are seen as important for creating strong connected communities.
 These need to reflect a growing population and be accessible by all ages and abilities.
-It is anticipated that green spaces will become more important with intensification of urban areas and sport facilities should be flexible to cater for a wide variety of popular sports.
+Well-designed green spaces are supported and will become more important with intensification of urban areas.
+Sport facilities should be flexible to cater for a wide variety of popular sports.
+While some commenters identified a lack of indoor sports facilities, others cautioned against providing these, noting their cost.